 This was the best set of samples we had ever received.
 These were farmers, just doing what they’ve been doing for ages, they could only sell their coffee to local buyers for below-market prices, so they were never focussed on specialty processes.
 But we cupped coffees ranging from 84 to 88 points on the SCA scale.
 Since then we have had the group surpass all expectations and achieve good improvement each year.

-The buying station allows us to cup all of the coffees from La Victoria members and determine what lots to offer.
+Type 1 (85 score): The buying station allows us to cup all of the coffees from La Victoria members and determine what lots to offer.
 The “La Victoria” as group lot in our Classic segment, and consists of La Victoria members, and now also local producers that score between 84,5 to 85 points.
-The lot has a stable cup profile with a characteristic milk-chocolate layer and a vibrant acidity that comes from the Typica variety grown at high altitude.
-This makes the coffee an excellent candidate for both filter (sweet!), and espresso.
-This groep has seen quite an increase in contributors from 2017 to in 2019, which is a good indication of advice on post-harvest tecniques have been applied succesfully.
+The lot has a stable cup profile with a lingering milk-chocolate layer and a vibrant citrus fruit acidity that comes from the Typica variety grown at high altitude.
+This makes the coffee an excellent candidate for both filter (sweet!) and espresso.
+This group has seen quite an increase in contributors from 2017 to in 2019, which is a good indication of advice on post-harvest tecniques have been applied successfully.

 For example; A producer would switch from 24hrs to 36hrs of fermentation to generate a complexer cup.
 The station is able to provide continuous feedback and provide tailored advice to improve production methods and monitor the risk.